The Erdős-Straus conjecture

 $[7,9,10]$ $7+19n=2520d$ $n\equiv 2387 \pmod{2520}$

 Not that this processes doesnt work all the time: for example, in the case $[1,1,1]$, there is no solution for the equation $1+2n=4d$.
 Still, it seems like we could get a lot of data out of this, right?
-Well remember, we are trying to find out when is there a solution.
-It would be redundant for me to tell you "there is a solution when $n$ is a multiple of $4$ AND when $n$ is a multiple of $8$," because if $n$ is a multiple of $8$ then it is necessarily a multiple of $4$.
-(Blah blah blah, $n\equiv 2 \pmod{8}$ implies $n\equiv 2 \pmod{4}$).
+Well, it would be redundant for me to tell you "there is a solution when $n$ is a multiple of $4$ AND when $n$ is a multiple of $8$," because if $n$ is a multiple of $8$ then it is necessarily a multiple of $4$.
+If we remove the redundant entries from our table, we get that $n\equiv 3\pmod{4}$ and $n\equiv 5\pmod{8}$.

 Made with Emacs Support Firefox